-The main advantage of Software as a Service platforms is that they don’t need to be managed by users.
-These services are managed completely by third-party vendors, saving your business the headache of managing, maintaining and upgrading software and requiring you to hire an extensive IT team.
+The main advantage of Software as a Service platform is that they don’t need to be managed by users.
+These services are managed completely by third-party vendors, saving your business the headache of managing, maintaining, and upgrading software and requiring you to hire an extensive IT team.

-Without the need to constantly fix bugs and maintain software, technical staff are free to focus on other work within your business.
+Without the need to constantly fix bugs and maintain software, technical staff is free to focus on other work within your business.

 What are the typical SaaS platforms companies use?

 Customer relationship management (CRM) involves the ways companies interact with their customers in the most effective ways possible.
 Through the use of data, companies can decide how to customize and improve their interactions with customers with CRM tools.